 The employer that provides the training derives no immediate advantage from the activities of the intern; and on occasion its operations may actually be impeded;

-According to the DOL guidelines, if all of the factors listed above are met, an employment relationship does not exist under the FLSA, and the Act’s minimum wage and overtime provisions do not apply to the intern.
-This exclusion from the definition of employment is necessarily quite narrow because the FLSA’s definition of “employ” is very broad.
+According to the DOL guidelines, if all of the factors listed above are met, an employment relationship doesn't exist under the FLSA, and the Act’s minimum wage and overtime provisions don't apply to the intern.
+This exclusion from the definition of employment's quite narrow because the FLSA’s definition of “employ” is very broad.
 Some of the most commonly discussed factors for “for-profit” private sector internship programs are considered below.